kevoreilly/capemon/README.md

-## capemon: The monitor DLLs for CAPE: Config And Payload Extraction (https://github.com/ctxis/CAPE).
+## capemon: The monitor DLL for CAPE: Config And Payload Extraction (https://github.com/kevoreilly/CAPEv2).

-Much of the functionality of CAPE is contained within the monitor DLLs; the CAPE debugger and the different CAPE 'packages' are implemented within the DLLs.
-This repository is organised in branches for each of the packages.
+Much of the functionality of CAPE is contained within the monitor; the CAPE debugger, extracted payloads, process dumps and import reconstruction are implemented within capemon.
+CAPE's loader is also part of this project.

-The 'standard' package is in the capemon branch.

-The three 'behavioural' packages are contained within the following branches:

-- Compression
-- Extraction
-- Injection

-These are designed to dump malware payloads associated with the respective behaviours.

-Additional malware-specific packages are within the following branches:

-- Cerber
-- EvilGrab
-- PlugX
-- Sedreco

-These allow for the extraction of both payloads and malware configuration from the respective malware families.

-There is also a UPX package to dynamically unpack 'hacked' UPX binaries.

-CAPE is an extension of Cuckoo specifically designed to extract payloads and configuration from malware.
-It is derived from spender-sandbox, which is derived from Cuckoo Sandbox, so thanks to Brad Spengler, Claudio Guarnieri, and the countless other Cuckoo contributors without whom this work would not be possible.
+capemon is derived from cuckoomon-modified from spender-sandbox (https://github.com/spender-sandbox/cuckoomon-modified) from which it inherits the API hooking engine.
+It also includes a PE dumping engine and import reconstruction derived from Scylla (https://github.com/NtQuery/Scylla), WOW64Ext Library from ReWolf (http://blog.rewolf.pl/) and W64oWoW64 fom George Nicolaou.